solarwinds/apm-python/CONTRIBUTING.md

 MODE=testpypi docker-compose up
 ```

+Agent installation tests are also run using the GitHub workflow [Verify Installation](https://github.com/solarwindscloud/solarwinds-apm-python/actions/workflows/verify_install.yaml).
+These run by installing `solarwinds-apm` published on PyPI, PackageCloud, or TestPyPI.

 ### Formatting and Linting

-Local code formatting and linting are run using `black`, `isort`, `flake8`, and `pylint` via [tox](https://tox.readthedocs.io).
+Code formatting and linting are run using `black`, `isort`, `flake8`, and `pylint` via [tox](https://tox.readthedocs.io).
 First, create and run the Docker build container as described above.
 Then use the container to run formatting and linting in one of these ways:

 ```
 # Run formatting and linting tools,